One of Sana Javeri Kadri’s most vivid memories is cooking with her grandmother.

 Two brothers farm these chilies from heirloom seeds in the Guntur region of Andhra Pradesh in India’s Southeast.
 The powder has a spicy, fruity, almost smoky flavor that reminds Javeri Kadri of Korean gochujang.
 “The fact that they’re hand-pounded means there’s a texture to these chili flakes,” Kadri says.
 You’ll love them in anything that needs a little kick, especially homemade kimchi, tomato sauces, and meatballs.

 The spicy perfume of cardamom is a classic in chai, but it’s luxurious in ice cream or on the rim of a mango margarita.
-The Moors brought cardamom from Persia to India.
+Cardamom is indigenous to India.
+The Moors brought it to Europe from Persia and Iran.
 This one is a wild variety that the Chacko family cultivates on a lush farm in Kerala alongside coffee and flowers.

 Conventional coriander often has little aroma, but this varietal delivers a vibrant and lemony scent.
 It lifts the flavor of carrots or broccoli, and it’s a surprisingly pleasing note in desserts like stone-fruit upside-down cake or pumpkin pie crust.
 Fun fact: this coriander takes its name from the family cow on the tiny farm where it’s grown.